garfix/nli-go/app/README.md

-# Deployment of a nli-go app
+# Deployment of an nli-go app

 To deploy an application on a web server